 The clinical image unknown conference is conducted by the staff each week, and occasionally by the chief resident.
 Images are presented to the residents for morphologic description and differential diagnosis.
 This conference is designed to present both common and unusual cutaneous diseases and formation of a differential diagnosis and decisions regarding therapy.

 Assigned journals are discussed each week with all clinical faculty, fellows and residents in attendance.
-In general, Journal of the American Academy of Dermatology is reviewed the first and second weeks of the month, followed by Archives of Dermatology in the third week, and miscellaneous journal articles in the fourth week.
+In general, Journal of the American Academy of Dermatology is reviewed the first and second weeks of the month, followed by JAMA Dermatology in the third week, and miscellaneous journal articles in the fourth week.

 Weekly sessions of assigned sections from various texts are reviewed.
 Covered disciplines include clinical dermatology, immunology and basic science.
 Most sessions are moderated by a staff physician, who presents clinical images and directs the discussion.